University of Wisconsin–Stevens Point: Campus

 The Communication Arts Center, the headquarters for the WWSP-FM trivia contest, Pointer Studios, and the Pointer Newspaper.

 The Main Campus of the university is in Stevens Point, Wisconsin, a block north of State Route 66 and southwest of Interstate 39/U.S. Route 51.
 It is a 406 acre campus with 43 buildings, including a 280 acre nature preserve and 25 acre lake.

 The Greek community on campus consists of four sororities and four fraternities.
 All the Greek organizations meet and collaborate as one, known as the Inter-Greek Council.
 The sororities on campus are Delta Phi Epsilon, Gamma Phi Delta Sorority, Phi Omega, and Sigma Delta Rho.
 The fraternities on campus are Phi Sigma Phi, Sigma Tau Gamma, Phi Mu Alpha Sinfonia, and Theta Xi.

-The 280-acre Schmeeckle Reserve, a nature reserve, is on campus and has 5 miles of trails and a 24-acre lake.
+The 280-acre Schmeeckle Reserve, a nature reserve, is on campus and has 5 miles of trails and a 24-acre man made lake, Lake Joanis.
 It is managed by the College of Natural Resources.

 Housed within the Chemistry Biology Building is a Tropical Conservatory which is home to 400 different species and cultivars from Central and South America, Africa, Asia and the Pacific islands.

 UW-Stevens Point also has two additional campuses.
 UW-Stevens Point at Wausau and UW-Stevens Point at Marshfield.
 The UW-Stevens Point at Marshfield campus was formed in 1963 and is 114-acres in a quiet residential area.
 The UW-Stevens Point at Wausau campus was formed in 1933 and is located in an urban area.